KevinVlaanderen/MxDocGen/README.md

 It uses the Mendix Model SDK to extract information from a Mendix model, which is then fed into a set of templates to generate the required output, such as an .html document.
 Filters can be applied to control which modules and documents should be processed.

-MendixModuleDocs can be used as a standalone (node-based) CLI or as a library.
+The tool can be used as a standalone (node-based) CLI or as a library.

 ## Install